 Auckland, New Zealand

 09 320 3086

 Updated March 2020

 To enrol please contact us on 0800 769 243 or email us email@example.com for a referral pack which consists of:

 These two parts will help determine if what Gifted Online offers will be of benefit to the child.

-Entry to GO Talent programmes is by self-selection and the following forms are required:
+Entry to GO Badges is by self-selection and the following forms are required: